john-itcsolutions/cheirrs/README.md

 etc., and where definition of target publishing servers is given by ip-address/port.

-The runtime properties of the postgresql servers need to be configured such that the following docker command is implemented on postgresql's in kubernetes-style, as a configuration means:
+The runtime properties of the postgresql servers need to be configured such that the following data is implemented on the postgresql's in kubernetes-style, as a configuration measure.
+This means editing the /etc/postgresql/main/12(13?)/postgresql.conf on each database container, and altering the following values:

-command: postgres -c wal_level=logical -c max_worker_processes=35 -c max_logical_replication_workers=35 -c max_wal_senders=45 -c max_replication_slots=35
+wal_level=logical
+max_worker_processes=15
+max_logical_replication_workers=15
+max_wal_senders=25
+max_replication_slots=15

 The actual numbers can be tweaked to suit.